-Oi of the Vice President for Academic Affairs 20 yan Hall, Fontbonne University 68 Wydown Blvd.
-St uis, Missouri 63105 Princip nvestigator: Phone Number: Mailin ddress: Email: Project e: Depart t Projected starting date: This st is covered under exemption category for the following reason(s): (check all that apply) 1.
-This study will be conducted in an established or commonly accepted educational setting volving normal educational practices.
-2. This study involves the use of educational tests and participants cannot be identified.
-3. This study involves surveys and/or interview procedures or observations of public behavior a participants cannot be identified, either directly or through the identifiers linked to the subject. b the subject's responses, if they become known outside the research, cannot place the subject at risk of criminal or civil liability or be damaging to the subject's financial standing or employability. c the research does not deal with sensitive aspects of the subject's own behavior.
-4. Participants are 18 years of age or older.
-5. This study involves the use of existing data.
-6. This study is an evaluation of Federal Research and/or Federal program(s).
+Department Projected starting date:

+This study is covered under exemption category for the following reason(s): (check all that apply)

+- 1. This study will be conducted in an established or commonly accepted educational setting involving normal educational practices. - 2.
+This study involves the use of educational tests and participants cannot be identified. - 3.
+This study involves surveys and/or interview procedures or observations of public behavior and - a. participants cannot be identified, either directly or through the identifiers linked to the subject. - b. the subject's responses, if they become known outside the research, cannot place the subject at risk of criminal or civil liability or be damaging to the subject's financial standing or employability. - c. the research does not deal with sensitive aspects of the subject's own behavior. - 4.
+Participants are 18 years of age or older. - 5.
+This study involves the use of existing data. - 6.
+This study is an evaluation of Federal Research and/or Federal program(s).